 Such representations had to be relevant and not considered by the Licensing Authority to be vexatious, repetitious or frivolous.
 They could be made in opposition to, or support of, an application and could be made by any individual, body or business that had grounds to do so.
 The S182 Guidance was silent on whether representations could be made against an application for a review, or in support of the respondent to the review.
-However, given that the Guidance is was silent on this question, but clearly indicated that other persons could make representations in regards to a review and that representations could be made in support of the Premises Licence Holder (Bentleys of Clacton Ltd) in this matter for due consideration by the Licensing Sub Committee and as part of the Review application hearing process.
+However, given that the Guidance is was silent on this question, but clearly indicated that other persons could make representations in regards to a review and that representations could be made in support of applications, it was reasonable to assume that representations could also be made in support of the Premises Licence Holder (Bentleys of Clacton Ltd) in this matter for due consideration by the Licensing Sub Committee and as part of the Review application hearing process.